younghyunlee22/SBA320-react-web-application/README.md

 ## Approach

-The web app follows a component-based architecture, with key components including `ApodItem`, `DateSelection`, and `Card`.
+The web app follows a component-based architecture, with key components including `ApodItem`, `DateSelection`, `Card` and `SelectedCard`.

 - **Date Selection**: The user can select a date range using the `DateSelection` component.

 - **Card Display**: Astronomy Picture of the Day data is displayed in card format using the `Card` component.
 Users can click on a card to view detailed information.

-- **Detailed View**: Clicking on a card opens the detailed view, showing the selected image, copyright info if provided, title, date, and explanation.
+- **Detailed View**: Clicking on a card opens the detailed view using the `SelectedCard` component, showing the selected image, copyright info if provided, title, date, and explanation.
 Users can go back to the card list using the "Go Back to List" button.

 ## Usage Instructions